sprect8/settle/README.md

 The smart-settle feature will consider your crypto balance, balance owed on the invoice, and the crypto price to settle the invoice automatically.

 ## Value
-Decentralised platform using Band Protocol oracle
+Decentralised platform using Band Protocol oracles to faciliate a transparent and open trade platform

 ## Extensions
 With invoicing, purchase orders and contracts new markets can open up to allow buyers, sellers and brokers to trade, speculate, on goods, purchase orders and invoices to allow sellers to fund their contracts, buyers to take loans, etc, all driven using the Band Protocol oracles.